The call to get involved for 2022 is now closed.

 ALT is a charitable incorporated organisation.
 We are registered charity number 1160039 and we are governed in accordance with our constitution by a group of elected and co-opted trustees.
 The Board of Trustees governs ALT and is advised by the Members Assembly.

-- Joining the Members Assembly: The ALT Assembly was established in 2019 and is the overarching committee advising the ALT Board of Trustees.
-The Assembly is chaired by the President of ALT and serviced by the Membership and Professional Development Manager.
-It provides greater representation of Members and in particular Member groups.
+• Joining the Members Assembly: The ALT Assembly was established in 2019 and is the overarching committee advising the ALT Board of Trustees.
+The Assembly actively contributes to ALT's current strategic priorities, focusing on consulting our active Members, on new developments.
+Each meeting will be chaired by an ALT Trustee and focus on a specific theme or topic.
+It provides greater representation of Members and in particular ALT’s Member Groups.
 Find out more about the Assembly.

 Not yet a Member?